 Drive Sober or Get Pulled Over

-EOPSS launched its biannual "Drive Sober or Get Pulled Over" (DSOGPO) enforcement and educational campaign on December 7th.
-Funding was provided to the State police and more than 150. local police departments to conduct zero-tolerance, high visibility impaired driving enforcement mobilizations in which patrols are conducted at high incident locations throughout the state.
+EOPSS launches its biannual "Drive Sober or Get Pulled Over" (DSOGPO) enforcement and educational campaign on August 10, 2018.
+Funding is being provided to the State Police and 153 local police departments to conduct zero-tolerance, high visibility impaired driving enforcement patrols at high incident locations throughout Massachusetts.
 Complementing these efforts will be Drug Recognition Experts (DREs), officers trained in Advanced Roadside Impaired Driving Enforcement (ARIDE), and sobriety checkpoints featuring Breath Alcohol Testing (BAT) Mobiles.

 Additional Resources for Drive Sober or Get Pulled Over